Teen’s Mexican Birthday Party Ends In Death With ‘Thousands’ Attending After Public Facebook Invite Goes Viral

-A Mexican birthday party for a 15-year-old girl ended in death on Monday after her father accidentally sent out a public Facebook invite earlier this month, resulting in thousands of guests, according to People Magazine.
+A Mexican birthday party for a 15-year-old girl ended in death on Monday after her father accidentally sent out a public Facebook invite earlier this month, resulting in “thousands” of guests, according to People Magazine.

-The teen’s quinceanera invite was only supposed to be for a small private gathering, but the Facebook invitation that Rubi Ibarra Garcia’s father sent out a few weeks prior to the party was accidentally set as public.
+The teen’s quinceañera invite was only supposed to be for a small private gathering, but the Facebook invitation that Rubi Ibarra Garcia’s father sent out a few weeks prior to the party was accidentally set as public.

 Mexican teen devastated when THOUSANDS turn up for her birthday party https://t.co/uxPou9PWJ3 pic.twitter.com/Kojyd71tyc